 Many Americans rely on debt to navigate their lives.
-According to November 2019, Federal Reserve figures, the US population is carrying over $4.0 trillion in consumer debt.
-Revolving debt is just over $1.0 trillion of that amount.
+According to November 2019 Federal Reserve figures, the US population is carrying over $4.0 trillion in consumer debt.

 Rising debt levels may reduce your credit score even more in new versions of FICO credit scoring models.

-According to a January 2020, Wall Street Journal article, the Fair Isaac Corporation (the creator of FICO scores) will “soon start scoring consumers with rising debt levels and those who fall behind on loan payments more harshly.
-It will also flag certain consumers who sign up for personal loans, a category of unsecured debt that has surged in recent years.”
+The Fair Isaac Corporation (the creator of FICO scores) scores consumers with rising debt levels and those who fall behind on loan payments more harshly.

 Taking On Debt